liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 * github trunkates the README on main page so a new solution is needed for the full guide
 * a comprehesiv test after each tool/phase that will test multiple things for each tool and how tools interact with each other
 * remove skafold
+* make all the UI links accessible only within the local network